Healthy Tuna Zucchini Patties

 - a dash of pepper, and salt

 - 1 cup italian bread crumbs (I now use oatmeal since I am gluten free), divided into half

 - 2 tablespoons olive oil, can be replaced with canola oil, vegetable oil, or cooking spray

 - First, shred 1 cup of zucchini.

 - Second, saute the onion in a pan with butter.
-Margarine can be substituted without losing its flavor.
+Margarine is a good substitute without losing its flavor.
 I like to use smart balance butter because it has more of the good cholesterol with less of the bad.

-- Next, mix tuna, zucchini, eggs, parsley, lemon juice, pepper and half of the bread crumbs into a bowl with the sauteed onions.
-I often like to add my own spices at this time.
+- Next, mix tuna, zucchini, eggs, parsley, lemon juice, pepper, and half of the bread crumbs into a bowl with the sauteed onions.
+I often like to add my spices at this time.
 I love Italian flavoring, so I use Italian bread crumbs and add oregano for added flavor.
 Some may choose to add salt as well.
-I choose to avoid this since it is full of flavor on its own.
+I prefer to avoid this since it is full of flavor on its own.

-- Make four patties out of the mixture, and coat the patties with bread crumbs.
+- Make four patties out of the mixture, and coat the patties with bread crumbs or oatmeal.

-- Once the patties are coated, pour olive oil on the bottom of a pan to prevent sticking.
+- Once you coat the patties, pour olive oil on the bottom of a pan to prevent sticking.
 Then place the patties in the pan.
-Cooking spray, canola oil, or vegetable oil may also be used.
+Cooking spray, canola oil, or you may use vegetable oil.
 I prefer olive oil due to the added health benefits it can give, as well as a nice flavor.

 - Cook for 3 minutes on each side is a nice golden brown.

 - Finally, serve.
 This can be served as a main dish, or on a bun as a sandwich.